Asian Americans in Houston: Filipinos

 As of the 2010 U.S. Census there were 22,575 ethnic Filipinos in Harris County, making up 8.1% of the county's Asian population, the third largest Asian American group in the Houston area.

 Relatively few persons of Filipino origin had come to Houston by 1960, and around 1970 the entire State of Texas had about 50,000 people of Filipino origin.
 The Immigration and Nationality Act of 1965 allowed for more immigration from Asia, and Filipino immigration increased by the 1980s.
 Many ethnic Filipinos began working in the Texas Medical Center around that time as Filipino medical professionals gained employment in the U.S. due to their English proficiency.
 In 1990 there were 10,502 ethnic Filipinos in Harris County, making up 9.6% of the county's Asian population.
 In 2000 this had increased to 15,576, making up 8.1% of the county's Asian population.
 The Filipino population increased by 45% from 2000 to 2010.

 In 1980 the Philippine Nurses Association of Metropolitan Houston was established.

 In 1999 the Houston area had about 40,000 Filipino Catholics.
 There were no particular Filipino Catholic churches.
 Some Filipinos in the area are Protestants and attend Baptist and Methodist churches.

-A Jollibee is located near NRG Park, opening in 2013.
+A Jollibee is located near NRG Park, which opened in 2013.
 It was placed proximity to the Texas Medical Center, where Filipino nurses work, and was the first location in the State of Texas.
 Next to it is a Filipino Asian market and restaurant called Cherry Foodarama.
+The area is currently being developed into a Little Manila and the area surrounding NRG Park has the highest percentage of Filipino Americans within Houston's city limits.
+Other areas in the Greater Houston area with significant Filipino populations are Alief, Brays Oaks, Fort Bend County, and Pearland.

 Koreans

 As of the 2010 U.S. Census there were 11,813 ethnic Koreans in Harris County, making up 4.2% of the county's Asian population.
 In 2015 Haejin E. Koh, author of "Korean Americans in Houston: Building Bridges across Cultures and Generations," wrote in regards to the census figure that "community leaders believe the number is twice as large."

 In 1970 the official census figure for people of Korean origins in the entire state was 2,090.
 Bruce Glasrud, a historian, stated that the real figure may be higher as some previous Korean immigrants were counted as Japanese, as Korea was then under the Empire of Japan.
 As of 1983 there were about 10,000 ethnic Korean people in Houston.
 In 1990 there were 6,571 ethnic Koreans, making up 6% of the county's Asian population.
 In 2000 this figure had increased to 8,764, making up 4.5% of the county's Asian population.
 The number of Koreans increased by 35% from 2000 to 2010.
+Houston's Korean American population is mostly concentrated in Spring Branch with a sizable portion in Greater Katy.